 I finally finished Mages 4!
-Still need to be edited and published but hopefully it will be coming soon!
+Still needs to be edited and published but hopefully it will be coming soon!

 Happy November Mages fans!
 I’m going to be doing something a little different in this blog installment.
 I decided to re-read and write about a book that has had a lasting effect on me as a reader and as a person.
 As a young girl it helped shape my taste in novels and to this day I continue to avidly read anything the author of this book publishes.
 I have a lot to say about this book, so forgive me if this blog rambles on longer than usual.
 Here it goes: my experience re-reading Pet Sematary for the first time as an adult.